daattali/shinycssloaders/README.md

 > There are no sponsors yet

-[Become the first sponsor for {shinycssloaders}\!](https://github.com/sponsors/daattali/sponsorships?tier_id=39856)
+{shinycssloaders} is the result of **many** days of work, including many more to come.
+Show your support and [become the first sponsor for {shinycssloaders}\!](https://github.com/sponsors/daattali/sponsorships?tier_id=39856)

 ## Credits